English Português Español Français

 LEONARDO RINALDI

-Jobs – After graduating I have been unemployed for a while and I have worked as a temporally in companies that I would start working as a full time soon after.
-As a diagrammer I have been employed at Caras Publishing Company for about two years, I have been living the rhythm of a newsroom, closing a week’s magazine and then starting another one day after, I have had a deal with my boss, Editor and Director Claudio Uchoa and left the company, then I have opened a graphic design company with a friend, João Geszti, Studio Hangar, but it have not worked out because the big client we would have had it not happened.
-Six months later I have started working at the National Confederation of Commerce of Goods, Services and Tourism (CNC)1, in 2011, as a visual programmer, I have been creating several kinds of projects, I have ended up establishing a job’s relationship with Ernane Galvêas (former Minister of Finance of Brazil (1980-1985) and former President of the Central Bank of Brazil (1968-1974 and 1979-1980)(IN MEMORIAN)), whose has been the Economic Consultant and Coordinator of the Technical Council of the CNC2, I have developed several books projects for this council.
-I have given the task of creating a new signage project for the CNC’s two buildings, a task has assigned to me by my boss and Head of the entity’s Communication Advisory, journalist Cristina Calmon.
-With the change of Presidency in 2019 I have ended up making a deal and with the severance money I have made my planning to move to London.
+Work – After finishing my degree, I have been unemployed for a while and worked on a temporary basis at companies where I would soon be employed full-time.
+As a magazine layout designer, I have been employed at Caras magazine for about two years, experiencing the pace of a newsroom, turning out a magazine every week, and as soon as one was finished, the next one was starting the next day.
+Later, after I have left, I set up a graphic design studio with a friend, João Geszti, called Studio Hangar, but the partnership didn’t keep long.
+I have kept the name and the domain, and later designed the logo for the studio and continued working as a freelancer.
+Six months later, I have begun working at the National Confederation of Trade in Goods, Services and Tourism (CNC)1 as a visual programmer, alongside my freelance design work, I have been creating various types of projects.
+I have eventually established a professional relationship with Ernane Galvêas (former Minister of Finance of Brazil (1980–1985) and former President of the Central Bank of Brazil (1968–1974 and 1979–1980) (IN MEMORIAM)), who was the economic advisor and coordinator of the CNC’s Technical Council2; I have been developing several book projects for this council.
+I have been tasked with the creation of a new signage design for the entity’s two buildings, a task assigned to me by my manager and head of the entity’s Communications Department.

-2 Technical Council of the CNC – Group where several men and women who they have been standing out on their respective areas presenting lectures and later transform in their articles, they are diplomats, judges, lawyers, economists, philosophers etc., among them is the Coordinator of the Tecnical Council and Economic Councilor of CNC, Ernane Galvêas (former Minister of Finance of Brazil (1980-1985) and former President of the Central Bank of Brazil (1968-1974 and 1979-1980)(IN MEMORIAN)), José Bernardo Cabral (Rapporteur of the Brazilian Constituent Assembly of 1988, former Minister of Justice and former Senator of the Republic), Carlos Tadeu de Freitas Gomes (former Director of the Central Bank), Cid Heraclito de Queiroz (former Attorney General of the Brazilian Treasury 1979-1991), Ives Gandra da Silva Martins (Professor Emeritus of the Universities Mackenzie, UNIP, UNIFEO, UNIFMU, of CIEE/ O Estado de São Paulo, of the Army Command and Staff Schools (ECEME), Superior War College (ESG) and of the Magistrature of the Federal Regional Court of the 1st Region; Honorary Professor of the Universities of Austral (Argentina), San Martin de Porres (Peru) and Vasili Goldis (Romania); Doctor Honoris Causa of the Universities of Craiova (Romania) and the PUCs of Paraná and Rio Grande do Sul, and Professor of the University of Minho (Portugal); Chairman of the Superior Council of Law of FECOMÉRCIO-SP; former President of the Academia Paulista de Letras (APL) and of the Instituto dos Advogados de São Paulo (IASP)), Arnaldo Niskier (Member of the Brazilian Academy of Letters and former President of CIEE/RJ), Vasco Mariz (historian and diplomat, former Brazilian Ambassador to Ecuador, Israel, Cyprus, Peru and Germany), Nelson Mello e Souza (philosopher, former Chancellor of Estácio de Sá University and member of the Brazilian Academy of Philosophy), Samuel Buzaglo (lawyer, former Deputy Attorney General of the Brazilian Republic), João Paulo de Almeida Magalhães (economist and researcher at the Centre for Development Studies of CORECON/RJ), Arnaldo Wald (lawyer and Professor at UERJ), Marcus Faver (Judge, former President of TJRJ), Claudio Contador (economist, Executive Director of SILCON), Mary Del Priore (historian and writer, member of the Academia Paulista de Letras), João Ricardo Moderno (journalist), Roberto Fendt (economist, former Special Secretary of Foreign Trade of the Ministry of Economy of Brazil, Executive Secretary of the Brazil-China Business Council), Maria Beltrão (archeologist, scientist and researcher, former teacher at UERJ, former Director of External Relations of the IHGB), Gilberto Paim (journalist) etc.
+2 CNC Technical Council – A group in which various men and women who have distinguished themselves in their respective fields gave lectures, which were later published as articles; these include diplomats, judges, lawyers, economists, philosophers, etc., among them the Coordinator of the CNC Technical Council and Economic Adviser to the CNC, Ernane Galvêas (former Minister of Finance of Brazil (1980–1985) and former President of the Central Bank of Brazil (1968–1974 and 1979–1980) (IN MEMORIAM)), José Bernardo Cabral (Rapporteur of the 1988 Brazilian Constituent Assembly, former Minister of Justice and former Senator of the Republic), Carlos Tadeu de Freitas Gomes (former Director of the Central Bank), Cid Heraclito de Queiroz (former Attorney-General of the National Treasury from 1979 to 1991), Ives Gandra da Silva Martins (Professor Emeritus at Mackenzie University, UNIP, UNIFEO, UNIFMU, CIEE/O Estado de São Paulo, the Army Command and General Staff Schools (ECEME), the War College (ESG) and the Federal Regional Court of the 1st Region; Honorary Professor at Austral University (Argentina), San Martín de Porres University (Peru) and Vasili Goldis University (Romania); Honorary Doctorate from the Universities of Craiova (Romania) and the PUCs of Paraná and Rio Grande do Sul, and Full Professor at the University of Minho (Portugal); Chairman of the Higher Council of Law at FECOMÉRCIO-SP; Former President of the São Paulo Academy of Letters (APL) and the São Paulo Lawyers’ Institute (IASP), Arnaldo Niskier (Member of the Brazilian Academy of Letters and former President of CIEE/RJ), Vasco Mariz (historian and diplomat, former Brazilian Ambassador to Ecuador, Israel, Cyprus, Peru and Germany), Nelson Mello e Souza (philosopher, former Vice-Chancellor of Estácio de Sá University and member of the Brazilian Academy of Philosophy), Samuel Buzaglo (lawyer, former Deputy Attorney General of the Republic), João Paulo de Almeida Magalhães (economist and researcher at the Centre for Development Studies at CORECON/RJ), Arnaldo Wald (lawyer and Full Professor at UERJ), Marcus Faver (Appellate Judge, former President of the Rio de Janeiro Court of Justice), Claudio Contador (economist, Executive Director of SILCON), Mary Del Priore (historian and writer, member of the São Paulo Academy of Letters), João Ricardo Moderno (journalist), Roberto Fendt (economist, former Special Secretary for Foreign Trade at the Ministry of Economy, Executive Secretary of the Brazil-China Business Council), Maria Beltrão (archaeologist, scientist and researcher, former professor at UERJ, former Director of External Relations at IHGB), Gilberto Paim (journalist) etc.